trustyai-explainability/trustyai-llm-demo/README.md

 ```
 Wait for the `guardrails-detector-ibm-haop-predictor-xxx` pod to spin up

-### 5.2 Configure the Guardrails orchestrator
+### 4.2 Configure the Guardrails orchestrator
-In 'gaurdrails/configmap_orchestrator.yaml', set the following values:
+In 'guardrails/configmap_orchestrator.yaml', set the following values:
-- `chat_generation.service.hostname`: Set this to the name of your Qwen2 predictor service.
+- `chat_generation.service.hostname`: Set this to the name of your Phi-e predictor service.
 On my cluster, that's
-`qwen2-predictor.model-namespace.svc.cluster.local`
+`phi3-predictor.model-namespace.svc.cluster.local`
 - `detectors.hap.service.hostname`: Set this to the name of your HAP predictor service.
 On my cluster, that's `guardrails-detector-ibm-hap-predictor.model-namespace.svc.cluster.local`

 Then apply the configs: